stripe/stripe-dotnet/readme.md

 ![Stripe](https://stripe.com/img/navigation/logo.png?2)

-The latest release (6.1.0) has fixed the Metadata bug when used on certain services.
-The next version of Stripe.net will change how tokens/cards/existing cards are passed to the services via options.
-The plan is to have a `StripeSourceCard` (pass a new card), `StripeSourceToken`, and a `StripeSourceExistingCard` (when you want to use a customers existing card, but not the default card).
-This should make working with charges a lot more intuitive.
-The existing `StripeSourceOptions` will be marked as obsolete, but will still function... for now. :)

 **Release: 6.0.0**
 Stripe.net now supports .NET 4.5+ and is a portable class library.
 UWP, .NET Core, Windows 8, WindowsPhone 8.0+, and Xamarin are now supported.